 Grocery Stores and Markets

-There are also lots of good little tiendas in San Marcos (the best are on the small plaza next to the basketball court) but for anything “western” like cheese, butter or Pace salsa (my guilty pleasure) we usually go to Johanna’s in San Pedro.
-The biggest and most western grocery stores are in Pana.
+There are also lots of good little tiendas in San Marcos (the best is Maria’s on the west side of the small plaza next to the basketball court).
+For anything “western” (meaning the locals aren’t interested) you probably have to go to Chalo’s or Sandra’s in Panajachel.

 Also, all fruit and vegetables should be washed before eating.
 There are vegetable cleaning solutions available in the local grocery stores.